Deep Nonparametric Estimation of Intrinsic Data Structures by Chart Autoencoders: Generalization Error and Robustness: Numerical experiments

 \subsection{Effects of the ambient dimension, the number of charts and noise levels}

 We next investigate how the squared generalization error of chart autoencoders depends on the ambient dimension, the number of charts, and noise levels.

 Our theory in \eqref{num:errornormalnoise} shows that, when the ambient dimension $D$ varies, the squared generalization error grows at most in $D^2 \log^3 D$.
 This bound may not be tight on the dependence of $D$.
 In Figure \ref{fig:effects} (a), we plot the squared test error for chart autoencoders with clean data on the Genus-2 and Genus-3 surfaces.
 We observe that, in these simulations, the squared test error almost grows linearly with respect to $D$.
+Note that the upper bounds in our theorems are for the global minimizer of the empirical loss (\ref{eq.loss}).
+In practice, due to the complicated structure of networks, the training process may easily get stuck at a local minimizer and it is difficult to get the global minimizer.
+Nevertheless, our numerical results still give an approximate linear relation between the test error and $D$.
 We leave it as a future work to investigate the optimal dependence of the squared generalization error on $D$.

 In Figure \ref{fig:effects} (b), we plot the squared test error for chart autoencoders with clean data on the Genus-2 and Genus-3 surfaces versus the number of charts.
 We observe that, when the number of charts is sufficiently large to preserve the data structure, the squared test error stays almost the same, independently of the number of charts.